loawingr/read-js/README.md

 To support SPA's there are 3 methods that are exposed.

 * Call turnOff() to stop readJS before changing app state to stop all listeners and DOM calculations
-* Pass in a new config with setConfig() based on the content type and reading/scanning behaviour you want to encourage.
+* Set new configuration in readJSConfig object based on the content type and reading/scanning behaviour you want to encourage.
 * Call turnOn() to indicate the DOM node has been loaded and rendered and to start listening based on the new config object

 ## Version